mpsitech/The-Whiznium-Documentation/dbemdl/IexWdbeMdl.md

 Super import: unit (1:N)

-Use: for MCU-type units, specify which peripherals are implemented in silicon.
+Use: for MCU-type units, select silicon's peripherals which are used.

 [//]: # (IP ImeIMPeripheral.superUse - END)